-The Stoneham Chamber of Commerce Scholarship Committee is pleased to open the 2020 scholarship application period for high school graduating seniors.
-These scholarships are funded through the generosity of our Chamber members who underwrite programs such as this scholarship program, the Summer Concert Series, Town Day, the annual Tree Lighting and many other events.
+The Stoneham Chamber of Commerce Scholarship Committee is pleased to open the 2021 scholarship application period for high school graduating seniors from April 1 – May 14.
+These scholarships are funded through the proceeds of our annual Golf Tournament and the generosity of our Chamber members who underwrite programs such as the Summer Concert Series, Town Day, the annual Tree Lighting and many other events.

 - The Kathleen E. Bray Scholarship: Kathleen E. Bray was instrumental in the founding of the Chamber in 1984.
 She was a Chamber president and arts enthusiast who oversaw the Chamber’s annual summer concert series for many years, and who served as the inspiration for the bandstand’s placement on the Town Common.